 I’ve been waiting for the opportunity to say this, so here it is: regarding recent world events, ranging from the bombing in Marrakesh or the death of Osama bin Laden, I am not at liberty to comment.
-So, that said, you may see a few passworded posts here or there.
-Forgot my password?
-No worries, ask again.
-If you do read a passworded post, I ask for your discretion and that you not copy, paste, or send that blog to anyone.
-It’s “passworded” for a reason.
+So, I’ll probably comment.

 I’d been on the road a lot lately, and when you say “on the road a lot” in Morocco, you really mean it.
 Be it because of road conditions or because of vehicles with 400,000K on them, it can easily take five hours to travel what, in terms of distance, would only take maybe two back home.
 It’s funny, the easiest way to refer to distance here is not in terms of how many kilometers but in terms of how many Dirhams and how many hours.
 Case in point, I am the same distance between Avery that I am Nicole, but on a bad day, it could take me twice as long to get to Nicole’s site if I were to go there.
 The roads are just windier.
 But American car mechanics could learn a lot from the tricks Moroccans must use to keep these cars running for so long and so well.
 It’s a shame we “need” a new car every couple of years when some of the BMW Taxis I’ve been riding in have got to be pushing at least ten or fifteen years.
 Most taxis move at twice the speed of the buses, and what’s impressed me the most here is that Moroccans will know exactly where and when to stand in the road to wait for the right bus to come along and pick them up.
 I sometimes find myself wondering, “Did they just stand there for hours until a vehicle stopped, or did they know this particular bus was going to come by at this particular time?”
 There are no “bus stops” in the countryside, just convenient places in the middle of the desert where people stand.
 It just fascinates me.
 Then again, the buses here are actually quite on schedule and reliable.
 They’re just long, slow, sometimes break down, always crowded, and not always the cleanest mode of transportation.
 And yet I’m still very thankful for them.